 More important than the choice to create a trust in addition to a Will is the decision to tackle estate planning at the point you have any assets to account for and any family to consider.
 Having a Will is critical for any individual, and acutely so for parents and homeowners.
 You undoubtedly have thoughts about who will inherit your home and the dispensation of all your property, but without a Will, you’re leaving it up to the probate court to make those determinations.
 Moreover, you’re putting an additional burden on your family to sort out your affairs, making what is a difficult process even harder.
 If you’re not willing to create an estate plan for your own peace of mind, at least do so for your family’s benefit.

 Speak to a LegalShield Lawyer and Get Your Home Estate Plan Started

 Whatever estate planning you do in terms of Wills and trusts, your home is central to your thinking and making sure that your family gets your home with a minimal amount of difficulty should be a priority.
 Trusts offer an option for those who feel a will alone won’t work for their property, but as with any important estate planning decision, it’s best to speak with a lawyer to understand all the implications before taking action.
-LegalShield estate planning lawyers can assist; membership plans start at $29.95 per month.
+LegalShield estate planning lawyers can assist with legal advice for a Living Trust; membership plans start at $29.95 per month.